nobodyme/blog/content/draft/aws-llm-league/index.md

 ![hyperparameters shown from the blog](hyperparameters.png)

-Plus reading about these hyperparameters experiments from [Finetuning LLMs with LoRA and QLoRA: Insights from Hundreds of Experiments](https://lightning.ai/pages/community/lora-insights/) and [Practical Tips for Finetuning LLMs Using LoRA](https://magazine.sebastianraschka.com/p/practical-tips-for-finetuning-llms) made me realise that these hyperparameters are inherently dependant upon the data, what works for one set may not necessarily work for another set but it also gave me an idea on what parameters to experiment, particularly the insight about enabling LoRA for more layers proved very effective.
+Plus reading about these hyperparameters experiments from [Finetuning LLMs with LoRA and QLoRA: Insights from Hundreds of Experiments](https://lightning.ai/pages/community/lora-insights/) and [Practical Tips for Finetuning LLMs Using LoRA](https://magazine.sebastianraschka.com/p/practical-tips-for-finetuning-llms) made me realise that these parameters are inherently dependant upon the data, what works for one set may not necessarily work for another set but it also gave me an idea on what parameters to experiment, particularly the insight about enabling LoRA for more layers proved very effective.

 You can find my raw notes that I took while reading these articles and [more over here](TODO)